Live music is starting again – big time!

 There’s a lot more going on

-Our sing-a-longs, choirs, Tea Dances and Music Therapy have nearly all stopped since lockdown except for two Zoom sessions a week for JCare’s Sidney Corob House, a Zoom session for a Clarion Housing scheme, and some live sessions before Christmas in the garden of Notting Hill Housing homes in Mildmay Ward Islington.
+Our sing-a-longs, choirs, Tea Dances and Music Therapy nearly all stopped last year except for two Zoom sessions a week for JCare’s Sidney Corob House, a Zoom session for a Clarion Housing scheme, and some live sessions before Christmas in the garden of Notting Hill Housing homes in Mildmay Ward Islington.

 Dan Beaulaurier, guitarist and vocalist with the Grace Solero Band did some concerts at Christmas for Notting Hill and online with Grace for Islington Council’s Active Spaces project.